Bar ditch

 A bar or borrow ditch is a roadside channel dug for drainage purposes.
 Typically, the dirt is "borrowed" from the ditch, and used to crown the road.
 It is a variation of a bar or borrow pit, in construction, when dirt is removed and used for construction purposes, and later left to fill with water, forming ponds or lakes.
-Also, adjacent to pasturage, the ditch confines livestock, keeping them from straying onto road.
+If the ditch is adjacent to pasturage, it also confines livestock, keeping them from straying onto the road.
 The term is most often used in the Southwestern United States.